This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Pioneer CT-A7X

-What an absolutely beautiful looking and sounding deck the Pioneer CT-A7X is.
+What a beautiful-looking and sounding deck the Pioneer CT-A7X is.

 Performance